ahammadshawki8/Playing-With-Pandas/README.md

 After learning the stuffs in this repository, coders will have a basic knowledge about data analyzing in Pandas.
 They will also learn how to analyze real world data which will be very helpful for their project.

-# _Materials that help me to learn data analysis in pandas:_
+# _Materials that helped me to learn data analysis in Pandas:_

 * The official documentation - https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html